AL-Fom/university-notes/DG1MDS/Week 3/Sets.md

 	{} ⊆ T
 	{1} ⊄ {} (Not a subset as there cant be a 1 in an emtpy set) Any set is a subset of itself

+Set Builder Notation
+	Enumeration:
+		Let B be {1,2,3,4,5}
+	Builder Notation
+		{X ∈ B | x >0 ∧ x < 6 }

+Set Operators
+	Union U
+		Can be expressed as { x | x ∈ A ∨ x ∈ B } A OR B
+	Intersection ∩
+		Can be expressed as { x | x ∈ A ∧ x ∈ B } A AND B
+	Difference \
+		Can be expressed as { x | x ∈ A ∧ x ∉ B } A NOT B